chromaui/chromatic-docs/jenkins.md

     /* 👇 Adds Chromatic as a stage */
     stage('Publish to Chromatic') {

-      /*👇Runs Chromatic in parallel for each monorepo subproject. */ parallel {
+      /* 👇 Runs Chromatic in parallel for each monorepo subproject. */ parallel {
         stage('Publish Project 1 to Chromatic') {
           environment {